-Technology Workshops & Webinars-These training sessions are offered throughout each semester.
-Session titles include, but are not limited to: Blackboard Ally, Blackboard Attendance,

-Blackboard Collaborate for Beginners, Blackboard Grade Center, Collaborate Catch-Up, Creating and Using Rubrics in Blackboard, Designing an Exemplary Course in Blackboard, Getting Started with Blackboard Learn, Integrity is Integral: A Review of Academic Integrity & the Tools to Combat Misconduct, Maximizing Student Engagement in Blackboard Collaborate, Time to Assign!
-Utilizing Blackboard Assignments to Streamline Grading in your Course, Using Graded Discussions in Blackboard Learn and Zooming Through Remote Teaching.
+Technology Workshops & Webinars - These training sessions are offered throughout each semester.
+Session titles include, but are not limited to: Ally, Blackboard Attendance, Blackboard Grade Center, Collaborate for Beginners, Designing an Exemplary Course in Blackboard, Getting Started with Blackboard Learn, Time to Assign!
+Utilizing Blackboard Assignments to Streamline Grading in your Course, Using Graded Discussions in Blackboard Learn, Using Honorlock to Protect the Integrity of Online Exams and Zooming Through Remote Teaching.